databricks/scala-style-guide/README.md

 ### <a name='perf-option'>Option and null</a>

-For performance sensitive code, prefer `null` over `Option`, in order to avoid virtual function calls and boxing.
+For performance sensitive code, prefer `null` over `Option`, in order to avoid virtual method calls and boxing.
 Label the nullable fields clearly with Nullable.
 ```scala
 class Foo {
   @javax.annotation.Nullable